 At the Marine Science Center in nearby Ponce Inlet, the stingray touch pool is a kid pleaser.
 You can also check out the skull of a humpback whale, a tank full of freshwater turtles, toothy moray eel, and many kinds of fish.
-Don't miss a visit to the sea turtle hospital, where staff take care of injured loggerheads and green sea turtles.
+Don't miss a visit to the sea turtle hospital, where the staff takes care of injured loggerheads and green sea turtles.

 Looking for a place with a lot of fun in one place?
-The Daytona Lagoon water park features multiple water slides, a wave pool, lazy river, and a splash area with a climbing fort, interactive spray guns and tipping buckets.
+The Daytona Lagoon water park features multiple water slides, a wave pool, lazy river, and a splash area with a climbing fort, interactive spray guns, and tipping buckets.
 When you feel like drying off, there is also laser tag, mini golf, a climbing wall, go-karts, high ropes, and an arcade.

 AddressBoardwalk, Daytona Beach, FL 32118, USA

 Visit the Daytona Beach Boardwalk for a classic beach experience.
 Amusement park rides include a Ferris wheel, roller coaster, and slingshot ride, and there are also bumper cars and arcade games.
 You can see fireworks every Saturday night all summer long, and catch free summer concerts in the bandshell.
 Be sure to stop in Zeno's, makers of saltwater taffy since 1948.